 We all have our share of weaknesses and vulnerabilities, and when we share an intimate connection with someone, we share these not-so-pleasant sides of personality with them.
 This is an organic process of letting that special someone into your life, wholeheartedly, and allowing them to see you for who you are.

 In a healthy relationship, partners don’t use these weaknesses and vulnerabilities against each other.
 On other hand, emotional manipulation in romantic relationships thrives on exploiting these weak points.
+This is among the classic relationship manipulation tactics that will surface sooner or later if you’ve got a manipulative and controlling partner.

 For instance, if you get emotional and break down during a fight, they may wash their hands off getting you to that point by saying something like, “Oh, there comes the waterworks.
 Isn’t this what you always do?
 Cry like a baby the minute things don’t go your way.”